Chrysler Airflow: 1937

 In its final year, the Airflow was reduced to one model, the Airflow Eight, offered as a two-door coupe and four-door sedan.
-A total of 4,600 units were produced before the program was cancelled.
+A total of 4,600 were produced before the program was cancelled.

 It was in this year that an Imperial Custom Airflow Series CW limousine became the official car of Philippine president Manuel L. Quezon.
 The historic vehicle was restored in 1978 and is on display in Quezon City, Philippines Another major restoration was conducted in 2009 by Alfred Nobel Perez of the Vintage Car Club of the Philippines in time for the 131st birth anniversary of Quezon.
 It was first displayed at Doña Aurora Quezon replica house corner of San Luis and Rizal Streets, Poblacion, Baler, Aurora, Philippines.
 It later became part of the National Historical Commission of the Philippines collection for its Presidential Car Museum inaugurated on August 19, 2018 in partnership with the Quezon City government.